MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 `dotnet_diagnostic.<rule ID>.severity = <severity>`

 Setting a rule's severity in an EditorConfig file takes precedence over any severity set in a rule set or in Solution Explorer.
-You can [manually](#manually-configure-rule-severity-in-an-editorconfig-file) configure severity in an EditorConfig file or [automatically](#set-rule-severity-from-the-light-bulb-menu) through the light bulb that appears next to a violation.
+You can configure severity either [manually](#manually-configure-rule-severity-in-an-editorconfig-file) in an EditorConfig file or [automatically](#set-rule-severity-from-the-light-bulb-menu) through the light bulb that appears next to a violation.

-### Set rule severity of multiple analyzer rules at once in an EditorConfig file
+### Set the severity of multiple analyzer rules at once in an EditorConfig file

 The ability to set multiple analyzer rules at once in an EditorConfig file is available in Visual Studio 2019 version 16.5 and later.